Public Interest Law Fund (PILF)

 Because public-interest organizations rely on volunteer attorneys to provide pro bono assistance, the PILF stipends allow UCI Law students to cover basic living costs while they are working without pay.
 Since 2010, more than $500,000 has been distributed to UCI Law students for summer stipends, allowing students to volunteer well over 60,000 hours to assist underserved communities over the past four summers.

 Fundraising for PILF is conducted in a variety of ways.
-This academic year, PILF again will continue with its 2015-2016 fundraising campaign, the PILF Grand Prix.
+Details about the PILF 2016-17 fundraising campaign are here >